At a glance

 - Service: Cool, assembled close to eating

 A knife drags a thick comma of garlic-herb cheese down the open face of a baguette, the green flecks streaking the white as it goes, and that single layer is most of what the sandwich is.
-The cheese is a young fresh-cheese spread, fromage frais whipped smooth and worked through with crushed garlic and chopped soft herbs, parsley and chive with sometimes tarragon or chervil, so one swipe reads as dairy, allium, and green all at once.
+The cheese is a young fresh-cheese spread, fromage frais whipped smooth and worked through with crushed garlic and chopped soft herbs, parsley and chive with sometimes tarragon or chervil, so one swipe reads as dairy, allium, and green at once.
 The build is a split loaf, a generous bed of that spread, and a short list of cold crisp things, and almost no further argument.

-Get the proportions wrong and it fails in two opposite directions.
-Spread thin, the cheese sinks into the crumb and the bite tastes of bread and a ghost of garlic; spread thick but unsupported, the loaf eats as one soft cool cushion with nothing to break it.
-The fix is crunch, and the crunch has its own failure modes: cucumber sliced thick weeps water into the spread and slackens it, tomato laid in juicy bleeds and drowns the herbs, a leaf gone limp adds bulk without bite.
+The crunch has failure modes of its own.
+Cucumber sliced thick weeps water into the spread and slackens it; tomato laid in juicy bleeds and drowns the herbs; a leaf gone limp adds bulk without bite.
 Thin rounds of radish, a few crisp lettuce ribs, cucumber cut fine and patted dry give the soft layer something to set against without competing for the flavour.
-The bread does the structural work, so a real crust beats a loaf that gives up under a rich spread.
+The bread carries the structure, so a real crust beats a loaf that gives up under a rich spread, and the whole thing eats best straight off the board, before the spread softens the crumb and the cut vegetables start to bead and water.

 The Cheese That Came With a Brand Name